Mengsha-Li/gcphackathon_superace/README.md

 ## Model Performance
-We used Double-Lasso Regression for the analysis because it's a powerful algorithm to explore causality.
+Our team used Double-Lasso Regression for the analysis because it's a powerful algorithm to explore causality.
+From 1st stage of lasso regression, poverty of each race, such as black and hispanic, can be strongly explained by variables like education, gender ratio and employment rate.
+From 2nd stage of lasso regression, we keep 79 variables and have a strong R-square value of 0.9999.
+The bootstrap methods shows there is significant effect from the poverty rate on number of killings for each race, but the effect is very close to zero